bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Cloudy
+- Windy
 - 92% humidity
-- 19 mph wind
+- 17 mph wind
 - 91% cloud cover
 - 30 AQI 🟩
 - 0.58 inches of rain in the past 24 hours